Alumni

 Perrinh Savang

-Gender and Sexuality Studies & Anthropology
+Emory University – Gender and Sexuality Studies & Anthropology BA (2013)

 Faculty Mentor: Dr. Leslie Harris (History & African American Studies)